jobaidul-brur/UVA-Solutions/README.md

 # UVA-Solutions
-This repository contains the solutions to the problems on LeetCode that I have solved
+This repository contains the solutions to the problems on UVA that I have solved